Cardholder Signup Policies: Access in Practice

 Who Should Attend

-This webinar is intended for public library directors and administrators, circulation/collections managers, and front-line staff eager to empower all members of their communities.
+This on-demand webinar is intended for public library directors and administrators, circulation/collections managers, and front-line staff eager to empower all members of their communities.

 Panelists